trufflesuite/drizzle/README.md

 channel](https://spectrum.chat/trufflesuite).
 If anything about this process is unclear, or for helpful feedback of any kind, we'd love to hear from you!

-**Thanks again for all your support, encouragement, and effort! `drizzle-suite` would not be possible without contributors like you. :bow:**
+**Thanks again for all your support, encouragement, and effort! `drizzle` would not be possible without contributors like you. :bow:**